Anglicare's Chaplaincy Training is conducted under the auspices of the Anglicare Centre for Pastoral Development.

 A professional level training course for:

-- Chaplains working in the wider community or in hospital, mental health, aged care, juvenile justice, refugee, prison or sporting settings should see Anglicare’s Advanced Pastoral Care course as an opportunity for professional development.
+1) Chaplains working in the wider community or in hospital, mental health, aged care, juvenile justice, refugee, prison or sporting setting (they should see Anglicare’s Advanced Pastoral Care course as an opportunity for professional development)

 Please do not apply for APC if you do not have these pre-requisites.

 Minimum one year of theological training at bachelor level.

 The Anglicare Centre for Pastoral Development’s IPCC, the Moore Theological College’s MPE or APM course, or an equivalent course agreed by the course coordinator.

 Course times, duration and location for Advanced Pastoral Care (APC):

 18 week semester